Keep updated with phanganist.com by following our Facebook page.

 Cause that’s something I like to encourage on a place like this, more organized activities that are not dependent on the tourist industry.
-It’s important to for everyone to have a vivid community where people can activate them selves.
+Everyone needs to have a vivid community where people can activate themselves.

 I’m a restless soul and a doer.

 I will always be up to new projects and interact between people.

 Back in Sweden my latest company was involved in the development of intelligent housing.

 I’m an electrical engineer by profession and my company was at the cutting edge when it came to reducing electrical costs, internal communications, automation, surveillance, and self-sustainable solutions for the environment.